lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 === "Fedora"
     Fedora RPM packages for LXC/LXD are available in the [COPR repository](https://copr.fedorainfracloud.org/coprs/ganto/lxc4/).

+    To install the LXD package for the feature branch, run:

+        dnf copr enable ganto/lxc4
+        dnf install lxd

-    See the [Installation Guide](https://github.com/ganto/copr-lxc4/wiki) for installation instructions.
+    See the [Installation Guide](https://github.com/ganto/copr-lxc4/wiki) for more detailed installation instructions.

 === "Gentoo"
     To install the feature branch of LXD on Gentoo, run:

         emerge --ask lxd

-### MacOS builds
+### Other operating systems

 !!! note
-	The builds for MacOS only include the client, not the server.
+	The builds for other operating systems include only the client, not the server.

+=== "macOS"
     LXD upstream publishes builds of the LXD client for macOS through [Homebrew](https://brew.sh/).

     To install the feature branch of LXD, run:

         brew install lxc

-### Windows builds

-!!! note
-	The builds for Windows only include the client, not the server.
+=== "Windows"

     The LXD client on Windows is provided as a [Chocolatey](https://community.chocolatey.org/packages/lxc) package.
 To install it:

     1. Install Chocolatey by following the [installation instructions](https://docs.chocolatey.org/en-us/choco/setup#installing-chocolatey).
     2. Install the LXD client:

             choco install lxc

-You can also find native builds of the LXD client for Windows on [GitHub](https://github.com/lxc/lxd/actions).
+You can also find native builds of the LXD client on [GitHub](https://github.com/lxc/lxd/actions).
 To download a specific build:

 1. Make sure that you are logged into your GitHub account.
 2. Filter for the branch or tag that you are interested in (for example, the latest release tag or `master`).
-3. Select the latest build and download the Windows artifact.
+3. Select the latest build and download the suitable artifact.

 ## Installing from source
-Instructions on building and installing LXD from source [can be found here](https://github.com/lxc/lxd/#installing-lxd-from-source).
+To build and install LXD from source, follow the instructions in [Installing LXD from source](/docs/master/#installing-lxd-from-source).

 # Initial configuration

 !!! note
-	`instances` means both `containers` and `virtual machines`.
+	"Instances" means both containers and virtual machines.

 Before you can create an instance, you need to configure LXD.